 The Hours as a movie, walk the line of an undefined and unexplored human nature as three different stories in three different times intertwine and overlap in a canvas of death, love, redemption, and forgiveness.
 It forces you to look life in the face and to ask robust questions firstly to yourself and then to others.

 "No matter what anybody tells you, words and ideas can change the world.
 Poetry is what we stay alive for".
 These famous lines that guided a whole generation back in 1989 when the movie was released, are nowadays considered as some of the most influential quotes in the history of cinema.

-In a strict and rigid US college, a newly appointed and unconventional teacher, John Keating (Robin Williams), as he struggles with and disapproves of the school’s old fashioned and boring approaches to education, building a unique relationship with a number of students by motivating and showing them the way to pursue their life aspirations regardless of the mundane world sustained by an anachronistic education system.
+In a strict and rigid US college, a newly appointed and unconventional teacher, John Keating (Robin Williams), struggles with and disapproves of the school's old fashioned and boring approaches to education.
+He builds a unique relationship with a number of students by motivating and showing them the way to pursue their life aspirations regardless of the mundane world sustained by an anachronistic education system.

 It is important that the film's themes and motifs are understood by every teacher and student simultaneously.
 Dead Poets Society, if seen as an unusual suggestion to a future reformation of education systems, attempts to replace the old beliefs of a utilitarian education which leads to a utilitarian world with an artistic, cultural, and philosophical education which will result in a mentally healthier world.
 Seize the day!

 One of the best drama films of all time and a true WWII story, Schindler's list presents the story of a businessman and member of the Nazi party, Oscar Shindler (Liam Neeson), who after experiencing the unprecedented atrocities of Nazi Germany against the Jewish population, decided to spend his fortune and buy the lives of more than 1000 Jewish people to work in his factory, preventing their deaths in the Holocaust.